Newest St. Louis Housing Report

 What This Means for Sellers

-As the above chart shows, (Year-to-Date) Sellers are getting 101.0 % of their asking price for homes and 99.5 % for condos.
+As the above chart shows, (Year-to-Date) Sellers are getting 98.8% of asking price for homes and 97.8% of asking price for condos.
 If you're a seller, you may want to take advantage of the low inventory and high demand and list your home now.
 You may be able to get a good price for your home and sell it quickly.
 However, you may also have to deal with lower appraisals, stricter inspections, or contingency clauses from buyers who are trying to protect themselves from overpaying or buying a faulty home.
 Don't over-price your home!

 Whether You're a Buyer or Seller We Have Free Guides to Read or Download Your Own Copy Here